High Noon at the IT Corral

 Warning: reading this story may increase your pulse and cause temporary stress.

-Your association recently deployed a new association management system (AMS).
+Imagine this: Your association recently deployed a new association management system (AMS).
 Unfortunately, several departments throughout the organization still use and maintain their own distribution lists instead of pulling lists from the AMS.
 When staff receive email address updates, they only update the department’s distribution lists, not the AMS.
 Consequently, some important constituents—including board members—aren’t receiving electronic correspondence and complain to the CEO when they realize they are out of the know.

 A meeting is called.
 Who’s responsible?
 Fingers are pointing all around the table.
 Most of them eventually land on the communications director in charge of newsletters, who in turn points fingers at the membership director in charge of the AMS, who points fingers at government affairs, who blame the IT department because, after all, technology is their responsibility.